fable-compiler/Fable.Python/README.md

 [Fable](https://github.com/fable-compiler/Fable/tree/beyond) is a compiler that translates F# source files to JavaScript and Python.

-This Fable Python repository contains the Python bindings for Fable.
-This library will eventually contain Python (stdlib) bindings for Fable based on Python [typeshed](https://github.com/python/typeshed).
-It will also contain type binding for many other libraries as well such as Flask, MicroBit and many more.
+This Fable Python repository is a community driven project that contains the Python type bindings for Fable.
+The library will eventually contain Python (stdlib) bindings for Fable based on Python [typeshed](https://github.com/python/typeshed).
+It will also contain type binding for many other 3rd party libraries such as Flask, MicroBit and many more.
 Some bindings have already been added:

 - Python Standard Libray
 - Jupyter
 - Flask
 - MicroBit
 - CogniteSdk

+## Version

+This library currently targets Python 3.9.
+Types bindings for other versions of Python should not be added to this library until we decide how to deal with Python version handling.

 ## Installation